- How does Datalog compare to SQL

 - Does Crux provide transaction functions?

-:post-condition-fn(the functions are optional).
-Alternatively you may use a "gatekeeper" pattern to enforce the desired level of transaction function consistency required.
+Not directly, currently.
+You may use a "gatekeeper" pattern to enforce the desired level of transaction function consistency required.

 - Does Crux support the full Datomic/DataScript dialect of Datalog?